shieldgenerator7/DnD-Stories/RealmOfMortana/The Realm of Mortana.md

 Armstig sighed.
 Then he yelled, “Johnny!
 I challenge you…” He knelt in front of the detached statue arm.
 “An *arm* wrestling competition.”

 “You’re on!”
-He tossed the wine bottle to Titus, who greedily grabbed it.
+He tossed the rum bottle to Titus, who greedily grabbed it.

 “You’re going down this time!”
 Johnny said.
 He braced arms with Armstig.